Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 16 of 6916.
-Question16.
-Stars are built by which among the following gases?
-Correct
+16. Stars are built by which among the following gases?

 Stars are the fundamental building blocks of galaxies.
 Stars were formed when the galaxies were formed during the Big Bang.
 Stars produce heat, light, ultraviolet rays, x-rays, and other forms of radiation.
 They are largely composed of gas and plasma (a superheated state of matter).
 Stars are built by hydrogen gases.